mimikgit/random-number-generator-iOS/README.md

 Then, if you want to see the bug free code in the `completed_code` branch go [here](https://github.com/mimikgit/random-number-generator-iOS/tree/completed_code).

-If you want see the fixed code locally, checkout the `completed_code` branch using the following command:
+If you want see the fixed code locally, checkout the `completed_code` branch using the following steps:

-`git checkout completed_code`
+* `git checkout completed_code`

+* cd to the project directory where the `Podfile` file is.

+* `pod install --repo-update`

 # Getting the code up and running